 A parent’s worst nightmare is to come home and find out that a child is missing.
 More often than not, missing children have run away from home or simply improperly communicated their plans to their parents.
-However, dozens of children are kidnapped at the hands of familiar faces and complete strangers every year.
+According to ChildFindOfAmerica.org, an estimated 2,300 children are missing every day in the United States.
 Here are 5 tips to for parents to equip themselves and their children with the knowledge and skills they need to help protect themselves from being a kidnap victim.

 Teach Kids about Strangers

 Most children have been taught to trust and respect adults.
 Unfortunately, all adults are not worthy of such reverence.
 Parents must teach their children to be weary of strangers and the tactics they might use to take them away.
 Children need to know that it is never okay to go anywhere with a stranger.